izy-izzy/rockPaperScissors/readme.md

 ```

 ### Unit tests
 Not completed.
-Will be extended after the Firebase problem with testing will be solved (see Known Issues).
+Will be extended after the Firebase problem with testing will be solved (see Known issues).

 ```
 npm install setup
 npm run karma
 ```

+## Known problems or porssible enhancements
+* Two players support is not present.
+This can be solved by extending the application so it will allow user to select if game should be a split screen or multiplayer.
+* Application does not utlilise any authentification at all.
+As Firebase supports the authentification it is not a problematic to extend this functionality.
+* UI may support key-binding for a creating/deleting and playing the game so the user does not have to click by mouse.
+* Statistics as a charts may be used to visualise players decissions.

+## Quality/Maintanable solution
+* Good architecture of whole application.
+* Unit and E2E test for maintaing the solution.
+* Typescript, Linters for HTML, SCSS will prevent lot of unnecessary problems.
+* Extendable SCSS will allow quick changes in a CSS files.
+* Documentation of code
+* Usage of CSS framework

-## Known Issues
+## Known issues
 * AngularFire typescript definition file is not correct.
 There is an error during compilation of the AngularFire.
 * There is an error in unit test that points to the firebase beeing initialised multiple times.